itsgt/MatterTune/examples/matbench/results.md

 # Property Screening

-Three models are finetuned with Matbench-MP-Gap data and do property screening on GNoME equilibrium structures (389918 samples with ground truth band-gap labels)
+Three models are fine-tuned with Matbench-MP-Gap data and do property screening on GNoME equilibrium structures (389918 samples with ground truth band-gap labels)

 We do property screening to find structures whose band-gaps are within 1.0eV-3.0eV, which implies probably to be medium bandgap semiconductors that could be used in areas like integrated circuits and solar cells.